-Medicare Advantage plans are a great fit for people who are healthy, don’t travel much, and can’t afford to spend $100+/month on a Medicare Supplement plan.
-Many people love the added benefits like Silver Sneakers and the simplicity of having their drug plan built in.
+Many people love the added benefits like gym memberships and the simplicity of having their drug plan built in.

 Wondering if Medicare Advantage would be a good fit for you?
 Call us and let us help you compare all the Medicare Advantage plans in your area.
 In many states there are over 20 different plans, so its crucial to work with someone who can show you all of your options.

 Sylvia Gordon, aka Medicare Mama, is an expert on all things Medicare and Social Security.
 She is the 2nd Generation here at The Medicare Family and has served on the advisory boards of major insurance companies like UnitedHealthcare®, Cigna, and Anthem.
 In her free time, she can be found taking care of her animals (dogs, goats, peacocks, chickens), and reading a good book.
 Learn More.

 A Cheat Sheet For Medicare & Social Security

 Download this FREE printable cheat sheet to get the information you need in one place.
 You’ll never worry about forgetting a number, date, or deadline again.